Dog & Cat Obesity: A Growing Problem

 According to the Association for Pet Obesity and Prevention (APOP), approximately 60% of cats (56.6 million) and 56% of dogs (50.2 million) in the U.S. are overweight or obese.
-And despite greater attention to the issue, pet obesity is actually increasing!
+And despite greater attention to the issue, dog and cat obesity is actually increasing!
 At All Kinds Veterinary Hospital, obesity is the most common health problem we diagnose in our patients.

-When a pet is obese, this opens the door to many other potential health problems, including:
+When a dog or cat is obese, this opens the door to many other potential health problems, including:

 - Poor coat and skin condition